how to get to 15% body fat

 If you do use cardio we recommend performing low intensity cardio, at around zone 2.
 This type of cardio is less stressful on the body compared to higher intensity cardio and will not interfere with our strength training performance and overall recovery.
 There is only so much work we can perform and recover from especially in a calorie deficit.
 Strength training to preserve muscle mass should be our priority.

-When working at this intensity we should be able to hold a conversation without gasping for air, however, it should still feel somewhat challenging.
-We should be able to maintain this intensity for anywhere from 15 minutes up to 45 minutes, depending on our fitness level.
+When working at this intensity, we should be able to hold a conversation without gasping for air, but it should still feel challenging.
+We should be able to maintain this intensity for 20 to 45 minutes, depending on our fitness level.
+If using a heart rate monitor, use the formula of 180 minus your age to get an approximate heart rate number to aim for.
+This number is just a guide.
+You can lower the intensity if it feels too hard or increase the intensity if it feels too easy.
+Going by Feeling is perfectly okay.

 choose the right type of cardio